-You can create custom security filters individually and grouped as a DVT package, which you can then use in the TippingPoint Local Security Manager (LSM) or the Security Management System (SMS) for intrusion prevention.
-A DVT package can include more than a hundred filters per package, with a limit of 8000 filters per package.
+You can create custom security flters individually and grouped as a DVT package, which you can then use in the TippingPoint Security Management System (SMS) for intrusion prevention.
+A DVT package can include more than a hundred flters per package, with a limit of 8000 flters per package.

-After you create a package you can install it on the LSM for a single IPS.
-If your installation includes an SMS that manages multiple IPS devices, you can import it in the SMS and then distributed it to any or all of the IPS devices.
+If your installation includes an SMS that manages multiple IPS devices, you can import the package in the SMS and then distribute it to any or all of the IPS devices.
 You can install multiple DVT packages, but only one can be active at any one time.

-You can add security filters to a DVT package at any time by creating a new filter.
-You can import new or revised DVT packages into the LSM or SMS as required.
+You can add security flters to a DVT package at any time by creating a new flter .
+You can import new or revised DVT packages into the SMS as required.